adamantine-sim/adamantine/index.md

 Usually, the powder layer is about 50 microns thick but the piece that is being built is several centimeters long.
 Moreover, since the material is melted using an electron beam or a laser, the melting zone is very localized.
-This means that a uniform would require a very large number of cells in place where nothing happens (material not heated yet or already cooled).
-Using AMR, we can refine the zones that are of interest for during a given time.
+This means that a uniform mesh would require a very large number of cells in places where nothing happens (material not heated yet or already cooled).
+Using AMR, we can refine the zones that are of interest for a given point in time.

 ## Data assimilation
 The goal of data assimilation is to combine a numerical simulation simulation.
 Experimental data from infra-red cameras and thermo-couples can be used to improve the simulation.
 This is done using the stochastic Ensemble Kalman filter method.